 IAS Full Form: Indian Administrative Services is the full form of IAS.
 It is one of the most prestigious services of Government of India.
 Union Public Service Commission (UPSC) conducts exams every year for the recruitment of IAS, IFS, IPS and groups A/B to fill up the vacancies in Central Government through civil services exams.
-IAS is one of the most prestigious services of India.
-Most of the UPSC aspirants give IAS cadre as the first preference in CSE application form due to its power and prestige in Indian bureaucracy and society.
-In this article you will know the history, status, salary, functions, career opportunities, IAS exam pattern, etc. including IAS full form below.
+IAS is one of the most prestigious services in India.
+Most of the UPSC aspirants give IAS cadre as their first preference in CSE application form due to its power and prestige in Indian bureaucracy and society.
+In this article, we have explored the history, status, salary, functions, career opportunities, IAS exam pattern, etc. including IAS full form below.

 Table of Contents